 provide an estimate of the amount of protein present.

-It would be appreciated if dry samples such as food products, protein, and synthetic peptides be supplied in sufficient amounts for accurate weight.
+Its good practice to supply dry samples such as food products, protein, and synthetic peptides in sufficient amounts for accurate weight.
 At least 100 mg of food product is needed and several milligrams of synthetic peptides or protein samples.

-Before sending a sample, please use the amino acid analysis submission form to alert us for the arrival of protein sample.
+Before sending a sample, please use the amino acid analysis submission form to alert us for the arrival of protein samples.
 Concurrently, a printed copy of the same amino acid analysis submittal form should accompany the sample.
-This form is available on this website and can be filled out on line.
+This form is available on our website and can be filled out on line.